yojoots/libbitcoin-system-wiki/Scarcity-Fallacy.md

 A related theory is that Bitcoin’s fixed supply is the source of its utility because it ensures non-increasing availability.
 However, this requires non-decreasing demand.

 Bitcoin is unique in the realm of property in that the cost of [transferring](Glossary#exchange) it inherently increases with demand to do so.
 It is also, unlike the Mona Lisa, subject to effective [substitution](Substitution-Principle).
 These forces necessarily create the [negative demand](Lunar-Fallacy) feedback seen in property without fixed supply.
-Given that no level of demand is assured the second theory is also invalid.
+Given that non-decreasing demand is not assured the second theory is also invalid.